emfcamp/buildmap/README.md

 ==========

 You will need a website with a javascript map viewer to view the generated tiles.
-Both OpenLayers 3 and Leaflet work for this, however OpenLayers seems to have better performance for vector layers.
+Both OpenLayers 3 and Leaflet work well, however OpenLayers seems to have better performance for vector layers.

 The most up-to-date web interface currently is the [SHA2017 maps